0-GEE/SYSTER/README.md

 at which point it is up to the server admins/moderators to decide on what action
 to take.

+The 'help' command currently is not very helpful.
+This will also be addressed in
+future updates.
+For now, refer to this document as it provides full coverage
+of SYSTER's features.

 ### For Developers
 Feel free to fork this repo/use my code in your project.
 You may also
 open PRs if you have improvements/new features you would like to contribute.